 Feline owners should invest in quality grooming tools like brushes, combs, and grooming gloves.
 Brushes are not all the same.
 They include bristle, slicker, rubber, and bathing brushes.
 Shampoo, conditioner, and detangler are also good to have on hand.
 Always choose products made specifically for feline use.

 Regular grooming is a massive help in managing and preventing major allergy issues.
 It is also a perfect time to bond with your pet.
 Make this time memorable.
 Give your cat lots of praise, cuddles, and treats while grooming.
-They will start to look forward to this time, and it will be enjoyable, not a struggle.
-Start grooming kittens when they are young to train kitties to tolerate and enjoy it when they are older.
-Grooming is also a perfect time to inspect your pet for any injury, skin irritation, tangles, or other physical issues.

 Factors That Influence Shedding